mattmcspirit/azurestack/README.md

 * If you specify -registerAzS but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials.
 * If you are using older hardware, or lower performance hardware with no SSD storage, and are experiencing VM deployment errors, use **-serialMode** to set the script to deploy VMs one at a time, rather than in parallel.
 This can help with reliability on older, lower performance hardware.
 * If you chose to customize the initial deployment of your ASDK by changing the region (default = "local") or the domain suffix (default = "azurestack.external"), you can use the flag **-customDomainSuffix** along with a correctly formed region and domain suffix, such as "west.contoso.com"
+* If you wish to authenticate/register to an alternative cloud, such as AzureUSGovernment, AzureGermanCloud etc, use **-azureEnvironment** and the name of the cloud.
+This name can be retrieved using Get-AzureRmEnvironment.

 Usage Examples:
 -------------